connelallison/restful_tutorial/tutorial-restful-blog.md

 Before moving on, let's review some of the procs we have been using in our code.

 We have made use of the `register` proc throughout the `url_handlers.tcl` file.
 This is used to register a path, so that the server has instructions in place for how to deal with, for example, a request such as `GET entries/1`.
-For more detail, see its documentation [here](registration.md).
+For more detail, [see its documentation](registration.md).

 When constructing our form (and later in the `entry_get` proc), we used the `h` proc to generate html elements for us.
 The first argument you pass it is the type of html element you want.
 After specifying the type, any additional elements will be interpreted as alternating key value pairs.
 If the final argument is unpaired, it is placed in the body of the element.
 Consider this example: